wkgcass/Latte-lang/README.md

 type `:script <script file>` and Enter

 then use `script run` or `script run ['string array']` to run the script

+or, you can run a script when running the jar

+	java -jar the_jar.jar script-file-path script-arguments...

 ##README